AnthonyGress/AnthonyGress/README.md

-Full Stack Web Developer with a background in tech support and a passion for learning.
+Full Stack Software Developer with a background in tech support and a passion for learning.
 Effective at developing creative solutions to complex problems.
 Focuses on clean and intuitive user-interfaces with a keen eye for detail.
 Known among colleagues to learn quickly and provide effective solutions no matter how complex the problem.

 - 🔭 I’m currently working on an open-source All-In-One application to wirelessly mod firesticks (or any other android device) without rooting